Code-Institute-Submissions/simon-game-1/README.md

 * Make sure that the check between two arrays is correct

 #### If the match is correct add one more tone to the sequence, play and animate the enire sequence again
-* There was a particular issue regarding the phase when the second (and all the following) sounds were added to the sequence and it was supposed to be played and animated.
+* There was a particular issue regarding the part when the second (and all the following) sounds were added to the sequence and it had to be to be played and animated.
-  It was solved by separating intotwo scopes: one for the iteration through all the elemnts of the array and a second selfinvoked function that animated the elemtns and played the tunes
+  For loop ran without waiting for the setTimeout method to be executed hence it would only animate the last element in the sequence.
+  It was solved by separating into two different scopes.
+Further improvements were achieved by using requestAnimationFrame method.

 #### If the sequences don't match and Strict mode is off
 * Pop-up should appear asking the user to try again
-* The correct sequence should be played & animated again
+* The correct sequence should be played and animated again
 * The sequence will start playing once the alert is closed